Gabs48/irobotique_tools/README.md

 Follow the instruction at http://elinux.org/BeagleBoardUbuntu#eMMC:_BeagleBone_Black You should find everything to install the last version of ubuntu for BeagleBone.

+**Congratulation!
+Your BeagleBone runs now on Ubuntu!**

 ## PART 2 : Set-up everything and log for the first time ##
 Plug the ethernet cable between both computers (if you don't have a ethernet cable, use a USB).
+You can also plug it to an ethernet switch in your local network.
 Plug the debug cable.
 On your computer install minicom:
 ```
 sudo apt-get install minicom